 An organization looking to bring together the people and tools needed to address some of the world's most difficult problems, from climate change and environmental degradation to poverty, disease, and the sustainable use of resources.

-Since almost 1.6 billion people in the world rely on forest resources for their livelihoods, the Food and Agriculture Organization of the United Nations has developed an agenda to use forestry to reduce poverty.
+Since almost 1.6 billion people worldwide rely on forest resources for their livelihoods, the United Nations Food and Agriculture Organization has developed an agenda to reduce poverty through forestry.

-A site, managed by the Invasive Species Specialist Group, aiming to increase awareness about invasive alien species and to facilitate effective prevention and management activities.
+A site, managed by the Invasive Species Specialist Group, aims to increase awareness about invasive alien species and to facilitate effective prevention and management activities.

 A site created and maintained by the National Invasive Species Information Center, serving as a reference gateway to information, organizations, and services about invasive species

-The Nature Conservancy is the leading conservation organization working around the world to protect ecologically important lands and waters for nature and people, protecting land and habitats and addressing threats to conservation.
+The Nature Conservancy is the leading conservation organization worldwide, working to protect ecologically important lands and waters for nature and people, protect land and habitats, and address threats to conservation.

 The Environmental Protection Agency's site on wetlands, with education and training, grants and funding, laws and regulations, pollution prevention and control, science and technology, and more.